 The state buries her in the same cemetery, under the old oak tree.

-A year passes by, Christi and her friends are once again at the cemetery gates on Christmas night.
+A year passes by, and Christi and her friends are once again at the cemetery gates on Christmas night.
 The unseasonably warm night causes the snow to melt and brings a light fog.

 “Hey, let’s go to Patty’s grave,” says Christi.